Mortal Kombat 11 characters: DLC roster details

 Mortal Kombat 11 DLC Characters

 After a period of leaks, NetherRealm has finally announced the full Mortal Kombat 11 DLC roster, and there are some absolute bangers in there, including Joker and the Terminator(!).
+T-800 just got a new trailer (above) before his official appearance on October 8th.
 Check out the full list:

 - Shang Tsung [Out now]